Credit scores are complicated, and some people mix you up on purpose. We break it down for you in plain English

 What they tend to leave out is where FICO says this: “These percentages are based on the importance of the five categories for the general population.”

-Reality: As FICO tells it, the importance of any particular factor depends on your overall credit profile.
+The reality: As FICO tells it, the importance of any particular factor depends on your overall credit profile.
 People who haven’t been using credit for long don’t have much of a payment history (whether you paid on time) or a credit history (how old your accounts are).
 All their credit is new credit — so the percentages above are different for them.

 “As the information in your credit report changes, so does the importance of any factor in determining your FICO Score,” the company says.

 How different?
 And how much of that is misdirection to keep people from figuring out the exact formula?
-There’s no telling, since FICO doesn’t offer a similar pie chart for any other group of people.
+There’s no telling since FICO doesn’t offer a similar pie chart for any other group of people.
 They want you to learn the principles of good credit, not how to game their system.